 It’s normal to feel anxious or vulnerable after a traumatic event, but if you’re experiencing flashbacks and uncontrollable thoughts for more than a few months, you may have post-traumatic stress disorder (PTSD).
-At KMG Psychiatry in San Diego and National City, California, Ankur Bindal, MD, who specializes in treating military personnel, uses innovative treatments like NeuroStar® TMS Therapy to target PTSD.
-For more information, call KMG Psychiatry or book an appointment online today.
+At KAB Medical Group Inc. in San Diego, Hollywood, and Chula Vista, California, the team specializes in treating military personnel and others with innovative treatments like NeuroStar® TMS Therapy to target PTSD.
+For more information, call KAB Medical Group Inc. or book an appointment online today.

 Post-traumatic stress disorder (PTSD) is a serious condition that can develop after you experience or witness a traumatizing event.
 While most people associate PTSD with military personnel, many individuals are triggered by violent attacks, childhood abuse, sexual abuse, witnessing the death of a loved one, and more.

 Most people have trouble coping after a traumatic event, but time, self-care, and therapy can help them adjust and find a new sense of normal.
 If you’re still experiencing nightmares, suicidal thoughts, or flashbacks several months after the event, then you may have PTSD.

 If you experience one or more of the following PTSD symptoms for longer than a few months, call KMG Psychiatry to speak with a board-certified psychiatrist:

 PTSD symptoms typically begin within a month or two after the event, but can also develop years after.
 Over time, untreated PTSD can affect your ability to perform well at work and form meaningful relationships.

 A PTSD diagnosis requires witnessing or experiencing an event that involves a threat of death, extreme violence, or serious injury.
 This means you must: